big-jr/installpy/README.md

 # installpy

-A script to install a newer version of Python on the Raspberry Pi.
+A script to build and install a newer version of Python on the Raspberry Pi and ARM64 Mac.

 ## Why Use This Script?